China orders 'unprecedented' lockdown of two cities at virus epicenter

 The previously unknown virus strain is believed to have emerged late last year from illegally traded wildlife at an animal market in the central Chinese city of Wuhan.

 Most transport in Wuhan, a city of 11 million people, was suspended on Thursday morning and people were told not to leave.
-Hours later, neighboring Huanggang, a city of some 7 million people, announced a similar lockdown.
+Hours later, neighboring Huanggang, a city of about 7 million people, announced a similar lockdown.

-“The lockdown of 11 million people is unprecedented in public health history, so it is certainly not a recommendation the WHO has made,” Gauden Galea, the World Health Organization’s representative in Beijing, told Reuters
+“The lockdown of 11 million people is unprecedented in public health history, so it is certainly not a recommendation the WHO has made,” Gauden Galea, the World Health Organization’s representative in Beijing, told Reuters.

+Other cities were also taking steps to restrict movement and contact.
+Nearby Ezhou shut its train stations.
+The capital Beijing canceled major public events, including two well-known Lunar New Year temple fairs, the state-run Beijing News said.

 There is no vaccine for the virus, which can spread through respiratory transmission.
 Symptoms include fever, difficulty in breathing and cough, similar to many other respiratory illnesses.

-Preliminary research suggested the virus was passed on to humans from snakes, but government medical adviser Zhong Nanshan has also identified badgers and rats as possible sources.
+Preliminary research suggested it was passed on to humans from snakes, but government medical adviser Zhong Nanshan has also identified badgers and rats as possible sources.

 The WHO has said it will decide on Thursday whether to declare the outbreak a global health emergency, which would step up the international response.